 SECTION 202.
-REQUIRED AGENCY RULEMAKING AND
+REQUIRED AGENCY PUBLICATION RULEMAKING AND

 - RECORDKEEPING.
-In addition to rulemaking requirements imposed by law other than this [act], each agency shall: - (1) publish a description of its organization, stating the general course and method of its operations and the methods by which the public may obtain information or make submissions or requests; - (2) publish a description of all formal and informal procedures available, including a description of all forms and instructions used by the agency; - (3) publish a description of the process for application for a license, available benefits, or other matters for which an application is appropriate, unless the process is prescribed by law other than this [act];
+In addition to rulemaking requirements imposed by law other than this - [act], Eeach agency shall: - (1) publish a description of its organization, stating the general course and method of its operations and the methods by which the public may obtain information or make submissions or - (2) publish a description of all formal and informal procedures available, including a - description of all forms and instructions used by the agency;

-(4) adopt rules for the conduct of public hearings [if the default procedural rules adopted under Section 204 do not include provisions for the conduct of public hearings]; [and] -(5) maintain [custody of] the agency's current rulemaking docket required by Section 302(b)[; and -(6) maintain a separate, official, current, and dated index and compilation of all rules adopted under [Article] 3, make the index and compilation available at agency offices for public inspection and, at a reasonable cost, copying [and online on the [publisher]'s Internet website], update the index and compilation at least [monthly], and file the index and the compilation and all changes to both with the [publisher].
+- (3) publish a description of the process for application for a license, available benefits, or other matters for which an application is appropriate, unless the process is prescribed by law other than this [act]; - (4) adopt rules for the conduct of public hearings [if the default procedural rules adopted under Section 204 do not include provisions for the conduct of public hearings]; [and] - (5) maintain [custody of] the agency's current rulemaking docket required by Section 302(b)[; and - (6) maintain a separate, official, current, and dated index and compilation of all rules adopted under [Article] 3, make the index and compilation available at agency offices for public inspection and, at a reasonable cost, copying [and online on the [publisher]'s Internet website], update the index and compilation at least [monthly], and file the index and the compilation and all changes to both with the [publisher].

 One object of this section is to make available to the public all procedures followed by the agency, including especially how to file for a license or benefit.
 It is modeled on the 1961 Model State Administrative Procedure Act, Sections 2(a) (4) & 2(b), the 1981 Model State APA Sections 2-104(1), (2), and the Kentucky Administrative Procedure Act, KRS Section 13A.100.
 Persons seeking licenses or benefits should have a readily available and understandable reference sources from the agency.
 A second reason is to eliminate "secret law" by making all guidance documents used by the agency available from the agency.
-Subsections (1), (2), (3), and (4) require the agency to codify by rule the description of the organization of the agency and the procedures followed by the agency.
+Subsections (1), (2), (3), and (4) require the agency to publish codify by rule the description of the organization of the agency and the procedures followed by the agency.
 Agencies could use direct final rulemaking procedures under Section 309(b) to adopt some of the rules required by subsections (1), (2), (3), and (4).
-Some states provide more detail in subsection (1) including contact information for agency officials and organizational charts.
+Some states provide more detail in subsection (1) including contact information for agency officials, and organizational charts, and hours of operations for agency offices.
+The term methods of operation in subsection (1) refers to information about how the agency carrioes out tis responsibilities that would be helpful to the public Subsection (2) is not intended to require publication of internal procedures available to and applicable to employees only, and that are of no real interest to the public.
+Subsection (3) requires publication of a description of application processes that are appropriate to the agency.
+For social welfare agencies, the publication would include available benefits administered by that agency.

 Subsection (5) requires agencies to file guidance documents with the publisher.
+Section

-Section 310(e) requires that agencies publish all current guidance documents.
+310(e) requires that agencies publish all current guidance documents.
 In states where the publisher has the sole responsibility for publishing agency rules and other documents, including guidance documents, an agency may satisfy the publication requirement by filing the guidance document with the publisher under subsection (5).
+Subsection (6) requires the publisher to maintain the official version of the index and rules compilation.
+The publisher is the repository of the official language of the rules.
+If questions arise about authentication of agency rules, the publisher is the source for the official version of the rule in question.